-Your Directors take pleasure in presenting the Thirty Sixth Annual Report of yourCompany together with Audited Financial Statements (including Audited ConsolidatedFinancial Statements) for the year ended on March 312020.
+Your Directors take pleasure in presenting the Thirty Seventh Annual Report of yourCompany together with Audited Financial Statements (including Audited ConsolidatedFinancial Statements) for the year ended on March 312020.

 1. FINANCIAL RESULTS

-Your Companys performance during the above year is summarized below:
+Your Company's performance during the above year is summarized below:

 Your Directors do not recommend any dividend on the equity shares as well as preferenceshares.

-No amount has been transferred to any reserve.
+During the year under review no amount has been transferred to any reserve.

 A detailed discussion on performance appears as part of Management Discussion andAnalysis attached to this report.